-- Imports and Exports.
-Of the 4,961.8 MW of imports in the 2020/2021 RPM Base Residual Auction, 3,997.2 MW cleared.
-Of the cleared imports, 1,671.2 MW (41.8 percent) were from MISO. - Demand-Side and Energy Efficiency Resources.
-Capacity in the RPM load management programs was 10,117.8 MW for June 1, 2017, as a result of cleared capacity for demand resources and energy efficiency resources in RPM Auctions for the 2017/2018 Delivery Year (13,793.0 MW) less replacement capacity from sources other than demand resources and energy efficiency (3,675.2 MW).
+- Market Concentration.
+In the 2018/2019 Third Incremental Auction all participants in the total PJM market as well as the LDA RPM markets failed the three pivotal supplier (TPS) test.
+Offer caps were applied to all sell offers for resources which were subject to mitigation when the Capacity Market Seller did not pass the test, the submitted sell offer exceeded the defined offer cap, and the submitted sell offer, absent mitigation, increased the market clearing price. - Imports and Exports.
+Of the 209.0 MW of imports in the 2018/2019 RPM Third Incremental Auction, 84.1 MW cleared.
+Of the cleared imports, 21.0 MW (25.8 percent) were from MISO. - Demand-Side and Energy Efficiency Resources.
+Capacity in the RPM load management programs was 10,117.8 MW for June 1, 2017, as a result of cleared capacity for demand resources and energy efficiency resources in RPM Auctions for the 2017/2018 Delivery Year (13,793.0 MW) less replacement capacity (3,675.2 MW).